aimeos/map/README.md

 ### includes()

-Tests if the passed element or elements are part of the map.
+Tests if the passed element or elements are part of the map (alias).

 ```php
 public function includes( $element, bool $strict = false ) : bool